magnusross/nvkm/README.md

 Requirements
 ------------
-You can make a new virtual environment and install the requirements by running,
+You can install the requirements by running,

 ```
-virtualenv -p python3 nvkmenv
-source nvkmenv/bin/activate
 pip install -r requirements.txt
 ```